-Operating revenue increased significantly from RMB1.6 million in the fiscal year ended December 31, 2016 to RMB788.1 million in the fiscal year ended December 31, 2017, as a result of the rapid expansion of our online consumer finance business.
+Operating revenue increased significantly from RMB788 million in the fiscal year ended December 31, 2017 to RMB4,447 million in the fiscal year ended December 31, 2018, as a result of the rapid expansion of our online consumer finance business.
+Within our total revenue, the amount derived from credit driven services increased significantly from RMB704 million to RMB4,170 million, and the amount derived from platform services grew from RMB84 million to RMB277 million.